pyvista/pyvista-tutorial/doc/source/getting-started.rst

 Google Colab
 ------------
-Google Colab is a moving target and many of the "cloud ready" JavaScript plotting enviornments that make PyVista so great to work with do not seem to be available on Google Colab.
+Google Colab is a moving target and many of the "cloud ready" JavaScript plotting environments that make PyVista so great to work with do not seem to be available on Google Colab.
 However, we still have a working PyVista example for `Google Colab <https://colab.research.google.com/>`_ with static plotting.

 Visit the `PyVista on Colab  <https://colab.research.google.com/drive/15REd98bznqMGYVWxffpayfOOIwZ1s4Or?usp=sharing>`_ notebook to see PyVista in action.
-The minimum code to get PyVista running in a Colab enviornment is:
+The minimum code to get PyVista running in a Colab environment is:

 .. code::